 Almost all dynamic climbing ropes are made from polyamide, a plastic that is melted down and forced into a nylon yarn that is then twisted together to create a strong, durable rope, according to Edelrid.
 If rope manufacturers were to follow a similar process to create recycled yarn—melting down a variety of used or old plastic materials—they wouldn’t be able to guarantee a similar quality or strength as they would with new polyamide.
 And with a climbing rope, the need for uniform strength is critical—after all, people’s lives depend on them.

 The company spend the last two years coming up with and implementing an innovative solution: Instead of using other types of recycled plastic material, they decided to use the leftover nylon yarn from their own rope production.
-For each 60 meter rope they make, there is enough left-over material to create another 6 to 8 meters of rope, by following the same process of melting it down and forcing it into yarn.
+For each 60 meter rope they make, there is enough left-over material to create another 6 to 8 meters of rope, by optimizing the production process and reintroducing the left-over material into smaller batches.
 In this case, every part of the rope is guaranteed to have the same strength and dependability as the rest of their climbing ropes.
 And each one has a slightly different design due to the variety of left-over rope materials.

 “In general, people are very psyched about it,” said Philippe Westenberger, global head of product management for Edelrid.
 “What I really like, especially in the U.S., is people are very thankful when you come up with solutions that are in any way environmentally friendly.
 The U.S. is a very conscious customer group.”